AdaCore/gnatstudio/docs/users_guide/vcs.rst

   *Modified*
     .. image:: gps-vcs-modified.jpg

-    The file has been modified by the user or has been explicitly opened for editing.
+    You've modified the file or explicitly opened it for editing.

   *Needs merge*
     .. image:: gps-vcs-needs-merge.jpg

-    The file has been modified locally and in the repository.
+    You've modified the file both locally and in the repository.

   *Needs update*
     .. image:: gps-vcs-needs-update.jpg